-Northwood University offers a Bachelor of Business Administration (BBA) degree and a Bachelor of Science (BS) degree at the undergraduate level on the residential campus, throughout the Adult Degree Program (ADP) Centers in four states, and online.
+Northwood University offers a Bachelor of Business Administration (BBA) degree and a Bachelor of Science (BS) degree at the undergraduate level on the residential campus and throughout the Adult Degree Program (ADP) Centers in four states, and Northwood Online.
 The Master of Business Administration (MBA) degree is also offered in multiple locations including the residential campus and online.
-The Master of Science in Organizational Leadership (MSOL), the Master of Science in Finance (MSF), the Master of Science in Business Analytics (MSBA) and the Doctor of Business Administration (DBA) are offered online.
+The Master of Science in Organizational Leadership (MSOL), the Master of Science in Finance (MSF), the Master of Science in Business Administration (DBA) are offered online.
 Not all majors are offered at all locations.
 Please see pages 20-21 for a list of Northwood University degree programs.